siberoloji/siberoloji.github.io/content/en/docs/kalibook/Chapter 1-Kali Tools/10-trace.md

 ---
 title: 0trace Kali Linux Tool
 linkTitle: 0trace
-description: In this blog post, we’ll dive deep into what **0trace** is, how it works, and why it is essential for network analysts and security professionals.
+description: In this article, we’ll dive deep into what **0trace** is, how it works, and why it is essential for network analysts and security professionals.
 translationKey: 0trace-kali-linux-tool
 date: 2024-11-10T10:38:02.752Z
 draft: false